amazon-archives/amplify-photo-gallery-workshop/content/60_managing_photos/30_adding_storage.md

     Content (Images, audio, video, etc.)

     ?
-Please provide a friendly name for your resource that will be used to label this category in the proje
+Please provide a friendly name for your resource that will be used to label this category in the project: photoalbumsstorage
-    ct: photoalbumsstorage

     ?
 Please provide bucket name: <accept the default value>